sukjaelee/clean_axum_demo/README.md

 ## 🧪 Testing

-- Unit tests cover domain logic and core components.
+- Unit tests cover feature logic and core components.
 - Integration tests exercise HTTP endpoints and database interactions.
 - Use `#[tokio::test]` and `tower::ServiceExt` for HTTP simulation.
 - Test assets and helpers are located in the `tests/` directory.